 10. More time to work on your career

 If you have a job you love, that’s nothing to feel guilty about.
 You are still a person too and deserve to reach for whatever dream you have.

 If anything, you’re giving your child a very positive role model to look up to by being ambitious and driven.

 Above all things remember that all new chapters in your life take time to adjust to.
 Give it a few months and it will become easier.
 The guilt will ease and you will fall into a work/home life that works for you.

 And if after a few months you’re still not happy, you can always revisit your working hours.
 Get creative and think of alternatives, new jobs or ways to cut back on you budget so you can cut back on hours at work.

 Whatever happens, your child will be absolutely fine.

-Read tips about settling your child in at nursery from the lovely Claire at The Pramshed.
+Read tips about settling your child in at nursery to find out how to make the transition easier.